Danmou/TMan/docs/usage.md

 # Usage

-To use TaskManager in a project
+To use TMan in a project

 ```
-import task_manager
+import tman
 ```